-- 2.7.1 Appointment of a person as a Director or CEO shall only commence after a prior written approval of the Bank. - 2.7.2 The term of appointment of a Director shall be as specified by the Bank and the tenure limit for independent Directors should not exceed nine (9) years, except under exceptional circumstances. - 2.7.3 No person of or over the age of seventy (70) years shall be appointed or act as a Director of the Company, unless a resolution on his appointment is passed by at least three-fourths of the members at Annual General Meeting.
-Such Director is to hold office until the next Annual General Meeting. - 2.7.4 An election of Directors must take place each year.
+- 2.7.1 No insurer shall appoint a person as Director or CEO unless it has obtained the prior written approval of the Bank for the proposed appointment. - 2.7.2 The term of appointment for Director s is determined by the Bank and the tenure limit for independent Directors should generally not exceed 9 years, except under exceptional circumstances.

+- 2.7.3 An election of Directors must take place each year.
 At the Annual General Meeting in every year, 1/3 of the Directors for the time being, or if their number is not a multiple of 3, then the number nearest to 1/3 must retire from office.
-A retiring Director will be eligible for re-election.
+A retiring Director will be eligible for re-election. - 2.7.4 A director should not have more than 12 external professional commitments that may have competing time commitments and may impair their ability to discharge their duties effectively as a member of the Company's Board of Directors. - 2.7.5 In the event a director exceeds the maximum number of external professional commitments, the Nominating Committee shall review and reassess the ability of that director in discharging his duties and the Nominating Committee shall have the discretion to allow the additional commitment as long as the same does not exceed 15 in number, subject to the approval of the Board.